haddie7979/CodePathiOS-Group-Project/README.md

 **Required Must-have Stories**

 - [x]  User enters name, email address, and password to create an account if they don't already have one.
 - [x]  User signs into their account and land on the home screen.
-- [x]  User picks alert (hold, secure, evacuate, shelter, or lockdown) to post.
+- [x]  User creates and confirms an alert (hold, secure, evacuate, shelter, lockdown).
-- [x]  User confirms alert and returns to homepage.
+- [x]  User accidentally chooses the incorrect alert and uses the “exit” button to return to the previous screen.

 **Optional Nice-to-have Stories**

 * Messaging Screen: chart for users to communicate

 ### 2. Screen Archetypes